 P268C - P2693: Each injector has a code stored in EEPROM that provides information to the ECU about deviations of that injector from a theoretical average injector.
-If the injector code is missing or invalid, a DTC is set.
+If the injector code is missing or invalid (value out of the acceptable range or the injector code checksum incorrect), a DTC is set.